Didiermucyo/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path of the current working directory
+Display the contents list of your current directory